teamg4it/g4it/services/documentation/content/3-technical-documentation/6-ecomind_roles_and_access/_index.md

 weight: 10
 ---

-## The existing roles of Ecomind on G4IT

 There are 3 different conditions for a user to have access to Ecomind on G4IT :

 ### Global Ecomind module activation